vrothberg/vgrep/README.md

 ![](screenshots/vgrep-simple-search.png)

 By default, the output will be written to `less` to make browsing large amounts of data more comfortable. `vgrep --no-less` will write to stdout.
+The path to the cache is `$LOCALAPPDATA/vgrep-cache/vgrep-go` on Windows and `$HOME/.cache/vgrep-go` on Unix systems.

 # Opening Matches
 vgrep can open the indexed file locations in an editor specified by the `EDITOR` environment variable.
 Opening one of the file locations from the previous example may look as follows: